AntoineBRTL/Hades/README.md

 3) Execute `nexe src/main.js -o bin/hades -t "linux-x64-14.15.3" -r "src/**.js"`.
 4) Change `linux-x64` with the os you are using following by the architecture of CPU.

+Note that the program is already compiled in the `./bin` directory.

 ## How to use